WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-09-run-xUnit-inside-docker-during-ci-build.md

 date: 2020-11-09
 author: Wolfgang Ofner
 categories: [DevOps, Docker]
-tags: [Azure DevOps, CI, Docker, Unit Test, xUnit]
+tags: [Azure DevOps, CI, Docker, Unit Testing, xUnit]
 description: Running xUnit tests inside a container and especially getting the test results and code coverage can be tricky.
 This post shows you how to do it.
 ---
 Running your build inside a Docker container has many advantages such as platform independence and better testability for developers.
 These containers also bring more complexity though.